Djrum: DJ and performance style

 Manuel's DJ sets are known for their constant shifting throughout a wide range of genres and styles.
 Often his sets will incorporate many different corners of music, combining rave genres (such as dubstep, drum and bass, breakcore, house, techno etc.) with contrasting mellow styles (including trip-hop, jazz, soul, classical and ambient).

 Typically mixing on vinyl records, Manuel often performs with three turntables which allow him to navigate large tempo shifts and style changes.
 His mixes showcase a wide range of turntablism skills, such as scratching, cutting, and pitch nudging to implement a wider range of expression into his sets.

 Production style

 Manuel's early production was rooted in sample manipulation, layering, and use of dark atmospheres.
 These early releases were noted for their dub techno influences.

 As his career progressed, Manuel begun incorporating live instrumentation including piano improvisations, flutes, harps, cello and live percussion.
 These styles are most prominent on albums Portrait with Firewood and Under Tangled Silence.

-Structurally, Manuel's tracks rarely conform to typical dance music structures, and often avoid repetition in order to create a more narrative experience for the listener.
+Structurally, Manuel's tracks rarely conform to typical dance music structures, and often avoid repetition to create a more narrative experience for the listener.
 Similar to his DJ sets, Manuel rarely sticks to a single style or genre in his productions, being known for his unpredictability and experimental approach to dance music structure.

 Manuel has also coined the name and genre "ambient-gabber", a niche microgenre combining elements of ambient music and gabber.